oraichain/myduckserver/README.md

 - [ ] Authentication.
 - [ ] ...and more!
 We’re always looking for ways to make MyDuck Server better.
 If you have a feature request, please let us know by [opening an issue](https://github.com/apecloud/myduckserver/issues/new).

+## 🏡 Join the Community

+- [Discord](https://discord.gg/tSy2MYw3) Let's communicate on Discord about requirements, issues, and user experiences.

 ## 💡 Contributing

 Let’s make MySQL & Postgres analytics fast and powerful — together!